 The vacuum-sealed jars should rest in a cool dark place for at least 1 month before consumption.
 This is to assure that the vacuum-sealing and sterilization process went well (it went well if no mold appears in this time-frame).

-If you want to taste your jam immediately there will be no need to vacuum-seal the jar.
-Let it cool and then set it in the fridge; it will last for 3-4 days (due to this short time-frame for consumption I would suggest to use small jars for this jam).
+If you want to use your pumpkin spice jam immediately there will be no need to vacuum-seal the jar.
+Let it cool and then set it in the fridge.
+It will last for 3-4 days.

 This recipe is for approximately 20 cookies and 600g (1.3 lbs) of jam.

 If you’re out of Pumpkin Spice (or if you live outside of the US like me and cannot find it) here’s the recipe:

 - 2 tsp Ginger